arlopurcell/dotfiles/.config/dotfile/README.md

 * if there's an error message indicating that files will be overwritten, back them up if you want, then remove them and try again
 * tell it to ignore untracked files: `dotfile config --local status.showUntrackedFiles no`

+Also the following should be installed for optimal configuration pleasure: exa neovim ranger conky i3 fd pyenv zsh oh-my-zsh fzf kitty